 9. Downloading shows

-Sometimes you'll be stuck in areas with no signal - the London Underground, on a plane, anywhere in Brighton according to our online editor - and in preparation it's good to have something downloaded already.
-Netflix allows you to download a selection of shows, but not all of its library is available.
+Sometimes you'll be stuck in areas with no signal – the London Underground, on a plane, anywhere in Brighton according to our online editor – and in preparation it's good to have something downloaded already.
+Netflix allows you to download a selection of shows (and store up to 100 at once), but not all of its library is available.

 It mainly focuses on, but isn't exclusive to, Netflix's Original Series programming.
 Watch out for the 'download' button next to episodes to see which shows you can download.